Roberto Orci: Personal life and death

 Roberto Orci and Adele Heather Taylor attend a CBS Sunset on the Beach event to celebrate Hawaii Five-0, in Honolulu, Hawaii.

 Orci's first wife was actress Melissa Blake.
 Blake filed for divorce in July 2016, and the divorce was settled in March 2020.
 Orci married actress and screenwriter Adele Heather Taylor on June 6, 2020, in a private ceremony.
 They worked together as screenwriters and producers.
 Orci filed for divorce in January 2023.

-In August 2024, Taylor filed a lawsuit accusing Orci for physical and sexual abuse.
+In August 2024, Taylor filed a lawsuit accusing Orci of physical and sexual abuse.
 Orci, however, stated that Taylor was physically and financially abusive to him, having tased him, attacked him with a baseball bat, and attempted to strangle him, all in incidents reported to the police.

 Orci died from kidney disease at his Los Angeles home, on February 25, 2025, at the age of 51.

 Awards and accolades

 The Hollywood Reporter listed Orci as one of the 50 most powerful Latinos in Hollywood of 2007.
 His first solo accolade was the Norman Lear Writer's Award at the Imagen Awards in 2009.
 He described the experience of receiving an award without Kurtzman as "bizarre".
 Orci was also awarded the Raul Julia Award for Excellence by the National Hispanic Foundation for the Arts.
 Together with Kurtzman, Orci won The George Pal Memorial Award at the 2010 Saturn Awards.

 Orci and Kurtzman were both honored by the nonprofit organization Chrysalis at the Butterfly Ball on June 8, 2013.
 The organization raises money for homeless people and low-income families, Orci said that "When you hear the life stories from people right here in our own community, who are clients at Chrysalis, and when you come to learn of their lowest moments and how Chrysalis has led to their proudest triumphs, it's easy to see why this local organization is so impactful."

 In 2017, Orci was the recipient of the Visionary Impact Award by the National Hispanic Media Coalition.
 This award is given out by the organization for "Latinos making outstanding contributions to the positive portrayals of Latinos in film and TV".